 For example, should we wash fruit and vegetables with soap to get rid of the coronavirus and other germs?
 After all, if that’s good for cleaning our bodies, shouldn’t it also be good for food?

 1. Washing produce with soap

-Using soap to clean produce would seem logical, since washing your hands with soap and water is recommended as a way to kill the coronavirus.
+Using soap to clean produce would seem logical, since washing your hands with soap and water is recommended as a way to kill the coronavirus and other germs.
 But experts say you should avoid using soap or detergent to wash produce.

-In fact, as far as COVID-19 goes, health authorities don’t advise giving fresh produce any special treatment for coronavirus, which is thought to be spread primarily person-to-person through respiratory droplets.
+In fact, as far as COVID-19 goes, health authorities don’t advise giving fresh produce any special treatment for coronavirus.
+It is now understood to be spread primarily from person to person through respiratory droplets.
 In discussing whether people can develop the coronavirus disease COVID-19 from fresh foods, the World Health Organization says:

-Additionally, washing produce with soap is likely to cause you to ingest some with the food, which can cause diarrhea or vomiting, says the University of Maine Cooperative Extension.
+What’s more, washing produce with soap is likely to cause you to ingest some with the food, which can cause diarrhea or vomiting, according to the University of Maine Cooperative Extension.

 That doesn’t mean you shouldn’t clean produce before eating it.
 Other germs, unrelated to COVID-19, can make you seriously ill.

-Unwashed fruits and vegetables can harbor harmful bacteria, including salmonella, E. coli and listeria, according to the Centers for Disease Control and Prevention.
+Unwashed fruits and vegetables can harbor harmful bacteria, including salmonella, E. coli and listeria, according to the Centers for Disease Control and Prevention (CDC).
 These germs on fresh produce probably are responsible for much of the foodborne illnesses in the U.S.

 Here’s how the Food and Drug Administration (FDA) says to wash produce:

 “Rinse whole fruits and vegetables under running water and dry with a clean cloth, paper towel, or salad spinner.”

 2. Mixing cleaning chemicals

 Household chemicals can make effective cleaning agents, but some are especially dangerous when combined, as you’ll learn in “Never Mix These 4 Combinations of Cleaners.”